 The event depicts the day-to-day life of all types of people of the era as the participants spend the entire 3 days existing on the grounds as the folks did during the period.
 The level of detail is impeccable, right down to the clothing, music, blacksmiths, gunsmiths, jugs of sassafrass "root" beer, pit grilled pork chops and corn on the cob roasted over an open fire.

-From Fort Greenville, Ohio Territory, American General William Henry Harrison ordered a detachment of 600 mounted troops led by Col. John B. Campbell to direct an expedition to root out Chief Tecumseh's and other groups of native Americans from the surrounding areas to the west and from along the Mississenewa River to it's juncture with the Wabash River.
+From Fort Greenville, Ohio Territory, American General William Henry Harrison ordered a detachment of 600 mounted troops led by Col. John B. Campbell to direct an expedition to root out Chief Tecumseh and other groups of Native Americans from the surrounding areas to the west and from along the Mississenewa River to its juncture with the Wabash River.